openhab/openhab-docs/configuration/persistence.md

 ## Startup Behavior

-Persistence services and the rule engine are started in parallel.
+Persistence services and the Rule engine are started in parallel.
-Because of this, it is possible that, during an openHAB startup, rules will execute before Item states used by those rules have been restored.
+Because of this, it is possible that, during an openHAB startup, Rules will execute before Item states used by those Rules have been restored.
-(In this case, those unrestored items have an "undefined" state when the rule is executed.)
+(In this case, those unrestored Items have an "undefined" state when the Rule is executed.)
-Therefore, rules that rely on persisted Item states may not work consistently.
+Therefore, Rules that rely on persisted Item states may not work correctly on a consistent basis.

 ### Workaround 1

-A workaround which helps in some cases is to create an Item e.g. "delayed_start" that is set to "OFF" at startup and to "ON" some time later (when it can be assumed that persistence has restored all items.
+A workaround which helps in some cases is to create an Item e.g. "delayed_start" that is set to "OFF" at startup and to "ON" some time later (when it can be assumed that persistence has restored all items).
-You then write a rule that restores items from your persistence service after the delay has completed.
+You can then write a Rule that restores Items from your persistence service after the delay has completed.
 The time of the delay must be determined by experimentation.
 How long you need to wait before changing your "delayed_start" Item from "OFF" to "ON" depends upon the size of your home automation project and the performance of your platform.